VACUMM/vacumm/doc/sphinx/source/user.install.prereq.rst

 .. rubric:: Python

-When you have installed UV-CDAT, here is a list of necessary or useful  packages that can be install using :program:`easy_install`.
+When you have installed UV-CDAT, here is a list of necessary or useful  packages that can be install using :program:`pip` :program:`easy_install`:

 .. _user.prereq.list.others.table:
 .. list-table:: *Necessary or useful packages*